-The critical circular slip surfaces obtained using Spencer's method and the "static" and "seismic" properties are shown in Attachments 6 and 7.
-These are both for "static" analyses without the application of a seismic coefficient.
+The critical slip surfaces that are shown in Figures 2 and 3 are both for "static" analyses without the application of a seismic coefficient but use different properties.
 The critical circular slip surface obtained in the "static" analysis with "seismic" properties was then used in subsequent searches for the yield acceleration.
+The computed factors of safety by Spencer's method that are shown on these two figures might be higher than expected by some engineers for slopes in or over young Bay Mud, but they are not that surprising given the consolidation of the young Bay Mud under weight of the existing fill and the planned additional surcharging.